farag2/Sophia-Script-for-Windows/Wrapper/README.md

 The all settings are stored in JSON file stored in a folder 'Config'.
 There are currently 2 languages for ToolTips:
 English and Russian in JSON.
 More will be added later.
 Please help with translations for everyone to use.

-1.`Sophia Script Wrapper.exe`: The GUI program.
+1. `Sophia Script Wrapper.exe`: The GUI program.
-2.`config.json`: JSON that contains the options (function names), Sophia preset and Windows Default preset.
+2. `config.json`: JSON that contains the options (function names), Sophia preset and Windows Default preset.
 LTSC version.
-3.`tooltip.json`: ToolTips in JSON format.
+3. `tooltip.json`: ToolTips in JSON format.
 Currently 8 languages EN, RU, DE, ES, FR, PT, ZH and VI translations.
-4.`ui.json`: UI in JSON format.
+4. `ui.json`: UI in JSON format.
 Currently 8 languages EN, RU, DE, ES, FR, PT, ZH and VI translations.
-5.`README.txt`: This documentation.
+5. `README.txt`: This documentation.

 # INSTRUCTIONS